Dismissals: HR guide

 When considering dismissals there are many pitfalls.
 Employers need to be aware of the legal framework to ensure that they are not exposed to employment tribunal claims.

-Generally, employees need to have at least two years’ continuous service to bring an unfair dismissal claim (though there are some exceptions).
-The new government is proposing that employees will have unfair dismissal rights from day one of their employment.
+Generally, currently, employees need to have at least two years’ continuous service to bring an unfair dismissal claim (though there are some exceptions).
+The new employment legislation will reduce the qualifying period from two years to six months.

 Also be aware that employees can take minimum statutory notice into account in getting up to the two year mark unless the employee is guilty of misconduct entitling the employer to terminate immediately.
 This notice is one week for continuous service of less than two years but one month or over.
 So if you dismiss an employee a few days before their two years’ service without serving them notice, an extra week can be added for the purpose of calculating the two year period.